 🔼The name Epaphroditus in the Bible

-The name Epaphroditus occurs twice in the New Testament (Philippians 2:25 and 4:18) and its common shortened form, Epaphras, occurs three more times (Colossians 1:7.
-4:12 and Philemon 1:23).
-It's not clear whether or not Epaphroditus and Epaphras are the same person, but both these names were common enough in Roman times to have accounted for two individuals names such.
+The name Epaphroditus occurs twice in the New Testament (Philippians 2:25 and 4:18) and its common shortened form, Epaphras, occurs three more times (Colossians 1:7, 4:12 and Philemon 1:23).
+It's not clear whether or not Epaphroditus and Epaphras are the same person, but both these names were common enough in Roman times to account for two individuals named such.

 In his letter to the Philippians, the apostle Paul tells of Epaphroditus, their messenger to him and his messenger back to them, who had fallen ill to the point that he was nearly dying but had convalesced enough to resume his duties.
 At the end of his letter, Paul speaks of a gift that the Philippians appear to have sent him by means of Epaphroditus, but it's not clear of what nature that gift might have been.